Skip to main content

 Messages are the unit of communication in chat models.
 They are used to represent the input and output of a chat model, as well as any additional context or metadata that may be associated with a conversation.

-Each message has a role (e.g., "user", "assistant"), content (e.g., text, multimodal data), and additional metadata that can vary depending on the chat model provider.
+Each message has a role (e.g., "user", "assistant") and content (e.g., text, multimodal data) with additional metadata that varies depending on the chat model provider.

 LangChain provides a unified message format that can be used across chat models, allowing users to work with different chat models without worrying about the specific details of the message format used by each model provider.